qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

 Legend items can also be customized individually in the :guilabel:`Legend Items Properties`.
 But these customization can only be done with |checkbox| :guilabel:`Auto update` disabled.

-Double-clicking or on an item allows for futher customization.
-Editing multiple items can be done by clicking on  |symbologyEdit| .
+Double-clicking on an item or pressing |symbologyEdit| :sup:`Edit selected item properties` allows for futher customization.

 :guilabel:`Label`